 Eagle Board of Review

 Congratulations to all the Boy Scouts who are achieving the highest rank of Eagle.
-Coastal District Eagle Board of Reviews and Eagle Project Approvals are scheduled by appointment only.
+Eagle Board of Reviews and Eagle Project Approvals are scheduled by appointment only.
 Scouts, please schedule your appointment one month prior.
 Do not try to schedule days before.

 DATE: Second Wednesday of the Month